 Menswear inspired clothes have always inspired women.
-Babyboomer may recall how we fought to wear pants at school.
-Think of the 1980s power suits.
-Read how to wear menswear without looking like trying too hard or not trying at all.
+Think Marlene Dietrich in her tuxedo in the 30s.
+Babyboomer may recall how we fought to wear jeans and/or pants at school.
+Remember the power suits with camisoles underneath in Europe in the 1980s.
+Read how to get ageless style in menswear without looking like trying too hard or not trying at all.

 Disclosure: This post has affiliate links.

-Ever since mankind developed clothes, those who had less power or wealth admired and desired the clothes of the upper class.
+Ever since people developed clothes, those who had less power or wealth admired and desired the clothes of the upper class.
 This means the clothes of those in power.
-When the commoner started to wear similar garmentents those in power created sumptuary laws to prohibit wearing luxe.
+When the commoner started to wear similar garments those in power created sumptuary laws to prohibit wearing luxe.

 Given that in former times, women did not have their own money, what women wore depended on what their husbands’/father’s approval and/or what these men bought for them.
 Once women got into the workforce, they started wearing men’s clothes for practical reasons, but also to show their new gained independence/power.

 Menswear was born.

 Menswear can become costume fast when styling it like Carrie Bradshaw on Sex and the City.
 The same applies for the corset under a menswear suit.
 After a certain age, this Angelina Jolie inspired evening outfit looks like trying to hard and/or plain ridiculous.
 Well do I have to mention the men’s suit with the jacket worn backwards?

 Wearing a non-tailored men’s suits with flat oxfords and a tie looks like not trying at all.

 Instead go for one piece at a time, and not head to toe.
 It’s an everyday outfit not shopping your closet for a Halloween look..

 To look ageless in menswear at any age stick to the following: